 Our Single-Piece Sidewall

 This is ours.
 No additional parts to mess with, no extra connections to make.
+A single steel stud that runs from the ground to the eaves.
 Result: A simpler, stronger sidewall that goes up faster!

 For best efficiency and strength, our roof frames include precision-formed bends at the roof’s peak, and at the eaves on each side.
 In manufacturing these critical parts, we use the highest-strength steel, and a high-tech forming process to provide maximum durability.